 What follows is an overview of some of the extant archival records of this extraordinary history.
 It is a first step towards a more comprehensive picture; it is at this point but a marker.

 Since our aim was to create an overview on archival records of anti-apartheid activities, we have included only those organisations for which we managed to locate archival records in the time that was available for this project.
 As a consequence, unfortunately, many countries and their organisations are not included in this overview and as a result a very Western European/American/Australian view of this history emerges.
 Since our study relied largely on available internet resources, this problem was aggravated.

 We have also limited our overview to organisations and their activities in relation to South Africa only.
 Therefore, organisations working exclusively for Namibia, Mozambique, Angola, etc. have not been included.

 We have mainly referred to the home page of the institutions holding archival records to avoid the frustration of links not working.

 Finally, we have included a downloadable alphabetical list of organisations we have come across and which were active in the international movement against apartheid.
 Organisations reflected in bold are described in the main sections.

-We’d like to acknowledge in particular the usefulness to this project of resources held by the American Activist Archive, Netherlands Institute on Southern Africa and the Nordic Documentation on the Liberation Struggle in Southern Africa.
+We’d like to acknowledge in particular the usefulness to this project of resources held by the American Activist Archive, the Netherlands Institute for Southern Africa and the Nordic Documentation on the Liberation Struggle in Southern Africa.

-The photo used in the header image is courtesy of Nick Hider.
+The photo used in the header image is courtesy of José Melo.